 - (27) Select the material or welding program (depending on the user level) by sliding to the left or right within the selected user level.
-Press and hold for 2 seconds to call the save menu. - (28) Foot switch activated (optional) - (29) Smoothing mode activated - (30) Recommended setting range - (31) Output scale as a percentage (POWER in %) - (32) Preselect welding situation and pulse shape (depending on user level) - (33) Red range: In this range the settings no longer make sense and there is a possible risk of damaging the workpiece. - (34) Pulse duration scale in milliseconds (TIME in ms)
+Press and hold for 2 seconds to call the save menu. - (28) Foot switch activated (optional accessory) - (29) Speed function activated (only PUK U5+) - (30) Output scale as a percentage (POWER in %) - (31) Recommended setting range - (32) Pulse duration scale in milliseconds (TIME in ms) - (33) Preselect welding situation and pulse shape (depending on user level)